 This kicked off a 19-year peace protest against nuclear weapons: the Greenham Common Women's Peace Camp aimed to stop nuclear weapons ever being launched from British soil.

-The first blockade of the base occurred in May 1982 with 250 women protesting.
-Regardless, in 1983, the first missiles arrived.
+The first blockade of the base occurred in March 1982 with 250 women protesting and 34 arrests.
+Despite this, the following year the first missiles arrived.
 This called for escalation.
 On 1st April 1983 70,000 people formed a 14-mile human chain from the base.
-200 women dressed as teddy bears entered the base for a picnic, defiantly coming to a head with heavily armed soldiers.
+Two hundred women dressed as teddy bears entered the base for "a picnic" in defiance of the heavily armed soldiers.
 In December, protesters encircled the base, holding up mirrors to reflect back the military to themselves.
 Nappies, toys, wool and ribbons were tied to the fence.
 The movement received increasing attention, prompting the creation of more than a dozen other peace camps across Britain and the rest of Europe.
 Hundreds were arrested.

-The camp was disbanded in 2000, but its power hasn’t been forgotten.
+The camp was disbanded in 2000, but its power is not forgotten.
 This was a women’s only protest, one which weaponised traditional notions of femininity to act against a conventionally male-dominated arena.
 It remains a symbol of collective protest, feminist power, and radical action for change.

 This colourful bag is inspired by a collage peace sign erected next to the control tower at the base.

 Click on the 'specifications' tab for more information about this product, including material, size and care instructions.